Ready to Hang?

 At last!
 Get your hammer and nails and stake your claims to that empty wall space!
 Hang your prints, level them, and step back to admire your work.
 Rearrange the order of the prints to your heart’s content.

 About those minor failures?
 No need to hang your head!
 Pull out the nails and fill the holes with spackle.
-After the spackle dries, use a Q-tip to apply touch up wall color.
+After the spackle dries, use a small paintbrush to apply touch-up wall color.

 Elizabeth G Fagan is a writer and artist who resides on Lake Michigan’s shoreline in southeastern Wisconsin—a place she calls Lake Michigan’s Left Coast.
 She has been a professional writer for more than 35 years.